PPF would welcome majority in MONETA but up to shareholders, CFO says - NewsBreak

 PPF would welcome majority in MONETA but up to shareholders, CFO says

-PRAGUE, Dec 2 (Reuters) - PPF, the Czech Republic's biggest investment group, would welcome majority control of domestic lender MONETA Money Bank (MONET.PR), but is not seeking it "at all costs," its chief financial officer said on Thursday.
+PRAGUE (Reuters) -PPF, the Czech Republic’s biggest investment group, would welcome majority control of domestic lender MONETA Money Bank, but is not seeking it “at all costs,” its chief financial officer said on Thursday.

 Katerina Jiraskova also said in an interview the intention remained to keep MONETA listed in Prague.